-The model presented here provides an opportunity to investigate the effects of different forcing frequency on ice stream flow and stress transmission upstream of the

-- 10 grounding line.
-Figure 6 shows the change in amplitude upstream of a grounding line for a simple sinusoidal boundary forcing with a range of frequencies.
-For these simulations the frequencies used at the boundary were not of a tidal nature, instead the ocean boundary was forced with a systematic spread of periods to get a clearer picture of the effect on an ice stream.
-In addition, ice rheology and the flow law were linearised - in order to make a comparison between our results and the expected response from simplified equations (see the discussion for more details).
+The model presented here provides an opportunity to investigate the effects of different forcing frequency on ice stream flow and stress transmission upstream of the grounding line.
+Figure 7 shows the change in amplitude upstream of a grounding line for a simple sinusoidal boundary forcing with a range of frequencies.
+For these simulations, the frequencies used at the boundary were not of a tidal nature; instead, the ocean boundary was forced with a systematic spread of periods to get a clearer picture of the effect on an ice stream.
+In addition, ice rheology and the flow law were linearised in order to make a comparison between our results and the expected response from simplified equations (see the discussion for more details).
 Amplitude is normalised and plotted on a log scale for clarity.
 Both amplitude and phase are shown to depend on the frequency of the forcing.
-In all cases the horizontal velocity amplitude response decays exponentially but at short forcing periods the rate of decay is a function of the period - while for longer forcing periods the curves converge to one solution.
-Runs were also done with a forcing period of 16 and 32 days but they have not been plotted here for the sake of clarity since they lie on top of the curve of T = 12.
+In all cases the horizontal velocity amplitude response decays exponentially; however, at short forcing periods the rate of decay is a function of the period while for longer forcing periods the curves converge to one solution.
+A run was also done with a forcing period of 32 days but it has not been plotted here for the sake of clarity since it lies on top of the curve of T = 16.

-5 Discussion
+4 Discussion

-Previous modeling studies have successfully reproduced long period modulation of ice stream flow by forcing their models with only semi-diurnal and diurnal tidal constituents and using a non-linear basal sliding law (Gudmundsson, 2007; King et al., 2010; Gudmundsson, 2011; Walker et al., 2012).
-This study demonstrates that including lateral effects and grounding line migration do not alter this result and the effect on ice stream flow is qualitatively the same, confirming the hypothesis that a sliding law with m > 1 is required.
+Previous modelling studies have successfully reproduced long-period modulation of ice stream flow by forcing their models with only semi-diurnal and diurnal tidal constituents and using a nonlinear basal sliding law (Gudmundsson, 2007; King et al., 2010; Gudmundsson, 2011; Walker et al., 2012).
+This study demonstrates that including lateral effects and grounding line migration does not alter this result and that the effect on ice stream flow is qualitatively the same, confirming the hypothesis that a sliding law with m > 1 is required.